Brad Robinson

 Bradford Leigh Robinson (28 January 1958 – 13 October 1996) was an Australian rock musician best known as lead and rhythm guitarist with the 1980s band Australian Crawl.
 He had a later career as a manager for musicians and sports personalities.

 In 1993 Robinson was diagnosed with lymphoma and, in October 1996 when Australian Crawl were inducted into the Australian Record Industry Association (ARIA) Hall of Fame, he was hospitalised with the disease and unable to attend.
 He died two weeks later, aged 38.

-Biography

-Early years
+Early life

 Born in Adelaide, South Australia, Robinson was a son of Federal Arbitration Court Justice James Robinson.
 He was raised in Frankston South on the outskirts of Melbourne and educated at The Peninsula School.

+Career

 Spiff Rouch formed in 1976 in the Mornington Peninsula suburb of Mount Eliza.
 The line-up featured James Reyne, brothers Bill and Guy McDonough, Paul Williams, Robert Walker and Simon Binks.
-By early 1978 Spiff Rouch had separated and a new band was formed with Robinson, Reyne, Binks and Williams, they were joined by James Reyne's younger brother, David Reyne (drums).
+By early 1978, Spiff Rouch had separated and a new band was formed with Robinson, Reyne, Binks and Williams.
+They were joined by James Reyne's younger brother, David Reyne on drums.